Biography

 • I gave an Early Career Researcher Spotlight talk at the IJCAI-20.

-• ASNets: Learning generalized policies for SSPs using neural nets (AAAI'18).
+• ASNets: Learning generalized policies using neural nets (JAIR)